History of African Americans in Houston: Juneteenth

 Juneteenth is an annual celebration recognizing the emancipation of black slaves in Texas.
 President Lincoln signed the Emancipation Proclamation and published it on January 1, 1863, but it did not reach Galveston, Texas until June 19, 1865.
 Over the next few years, African-American populations across Texas collected money to buy property dedicated to Juneteenth celebrations.
 In Houston, the effort was led by the Reverend Jack Yates, a Baptist minister and former slave.
 His church, Antioch Baptist, and Trinity Methodist Episcopal Church formed the Colored People's Festival and Emancipation Park Association.
 In 1872, they pooled $800 to put down on ten acres of open land as home for their Juneteenth celebration.
 In honor of their freedom, they named it Emancipation Park.

 There are several events throughout Houston commemorating this occasion.
 The Friends of Emancipation Park (FEP), a non-profit group of volunteers, was founded in 2007 by Dorris Ellis and Lonal Robinson to preserve and protect the interest and legacy of Emancipation Park.
 The FEP picked up the parade and keeps it going along with other exemplary programs.
 The FEP led the $33,000,000 renovation campaign to restore Emancipation Park and this campaign serves as an anchor to revitalize the Third Ward community and thwart the onslaught of gentrification.
 Emancipation Park, with a space of 500000 sqft, is located in the Third Ward and is a popular destination for annual Juneteenth celebrations.

 The State of Texas made Juneteenth a holiday at the state level after Al Edwards, a member of the Texas House of Representatives from Houston, proposed it as a bill.

+504 Day in Houston

+504 Day in Houston is an annual event that celebrates New Orleans black culture.